The Clock and the Pizza: Two Stories in Mechanistic Explanation of Neural Networks: Mathematical Description of Constant-Attention transformer

 \begin{itemize} \item Embedding: $x^0_i=W_{E,c_i}+W_{\text{pos},i}$. \item For each layer $t$ from $1$ to $n_\text{layer}$: \begin{itemize} \item \textbf{Constant} Attention: $w^{t}_i=x^{t-1}_i+\sum_j W_O^{t,j}W_V^{t,j} \sum_k x^{t-1}_k$. \item MLP: $x^{t}=w^{t}+b_\text{out}^{t}+W_\text{out}^{t}\text{ReLU}(b_\text{in}^{t}+W_\text{in}^{t}w^{t})$. \end{itemize} \item Output: $O=W_Ux^{n_\text{layer}}$. \end{itemize}

-In the particular case where the input length is $2$, the number of layer is $1$, and we focus on the logit of the last position, we may restate as the following:
+In the particular case where the input length is $2$, the number of layer is $1$, and we focus on the logit of the last position, we may restate as the following (denote $z$ as $x^1$ and $y$ as $w^1$):

 \begin{itemize} \item Embedding: $x_1=W_{E,c_1}+W_{\text{pos},1},~x_2=W_{E,c_2}+W_{\text{pos},2}$. \item Constant Attention: $y=x_2+\sum_j W_O^{j}W_V^{j} (x_1+x_2)$. \item MLP: $z=y+b_\text{out}^{t}+W_\text{out}^{t}\text{ReLU}(b_\text{in}^{t}+W_\text{in}^{t}y)$. \item Output: $o=W_Uz$. \end{itemize}